Availability All Editions

 - How the Change Log Works

-To access the Change Log, you need to have the Access Change Log right.
+To access the Change Logs, you need to have the Access Change Log right.

-Click the round blue button in the top right to hide or show the Change Log.
+Click the hour icon in the right sidebar to open the Information Panel with the Change Log.

 How the Change Log Works

 Each Change Log entry contains the following information:

 - When (date and time depending on your browser settings)